-This blog is really, simply part of a larger set of concerns and efforts: my engagement in social justice work, trans activism and education, queer activism/advocacy, anti-racism work, interfaith and reconciliation work, are all interconnected in a concern for human flourishing and freedom to do so.
+This blog is, really, simply part of a larger set of concerns and efforts: my engagement in social justice work, trans activism and education, queer activism/advocacy, anti-racism work, interfaith and reconciliation work — are these things, interconnected in a concern for human flourishing and freedom to do so.
 It is my hope people find some level of identification, solidarity, and perhaps, inspiration here.
 If not, I am at least able to continue to hold myself accountable for being about what I say I’m about and being who I say I am invested in being.
 If you are reading here, I am grateful.
 Thank you for sharing the journey.

 I am available for speaking engagements, lectures, media interviews, conferences, or Trans education/awareness training for churches (in particular), universities, and professional organizations.
 Email me at lihooper91 at gmail dot com.